Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - We've got the `.length` property on arrays which returns the **number of items** in that array

 > The `.length` is a property, meaning that it's a value that has already been computed.
 It's **NOT** a function which is why you should not put the `()` afterward.

+The last item of an array is always at position: **number of items - 1**